EternalKnight002/notebooklm-pdf-exporter/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 .